StergiosCha/krikri_dialectal/README.md

 ## 📄 License

-This work is licensed under a free-to-use license.
-You are free to use, modify, and distribute these models for research and commercial purposes.
+This work is licensed for **research purposes only**.
+You are free to use, modify, and distribute these models for research purposes.
+Commercial use is not permitted.

 ## 🙏 Acknowledgments